webevoexp/webevo/README.md

 ## Usage
 The major modules of WebEvo are listed below:

-1. DOM tree based comparison.
+1. DOM-tree based change detection.

-We use the old and new versions of a web page as inputs to our DOM tree based change detection module to detect changes on a web page based on DOM tree structures.
+We use the old and new versions of a web page as inputs to our DOM-tree based change detection module to detect changes on a web page based on DOM tree structures.

 + Input.